Can I Refile Chapter 13 After Dismissal?

 Refiling Chapter 13 bankruptcy after dismissal is possible, but it has specific rules and considerations.
+A dismissed case does not have to mean the end of your debt relief options.
 The timing of your bankruptcy filing can significantly impact the success of your case.

 If you refile within one year of dismissal, the automatic stay protecting you from creditors will only last 30 days.
-You can file a motion to extend this stay, but you must explain to the judge why this second filing should be allowed.
+You can file a motion to extend this stay, but you need to explain to the judge why this second filing should be allowed.

 It’s important to note that the court may view repeated filings unfavorably.
 They could limit your ability to file for bankruptcy relief in the future.
 You should be prepared to provide the bankruptcy court with updated financial information and information about changes in your circumstances and demonstrate your ability to complete the new bankruptcy plan.